-Each of our non-employee directors also receives an annual award of 5,000 stock-settled restricted stock units ("RSUs"), distributable in shares of common stock upon vesting.
-The RSUs vest in installments of 1,250 shares each on the last day of each of the company's fiscal quarters during the year.
+Each of our non-employee directors receives an annual award of 5,000 stock-settled restricted stock units ("RSUs"), distributable in shares of common stock upon vesting.
+The RSUs vest in installments of 1,250 shares each on the last day of each of our fiscal quarters during the fiscal year.

-Prior to 2015, each of our non-employee directors also received an award of 10,000 stock-settled RSUs that vests only in the event that a change-in-control of our company occurs prior to the last day of the first quarter of 2015.
-Each of our non-employee directors has received a new five-year award of 10,000 cash-settled RSUs that vests and is distributable in cash only in the event that a change-in-control of our company occurs during the period beginning on the first day of the second quarter of fiscal 2015 and prior to the last day of the first quarter of 2020.
+Each of our non-employee directors also receives an award of 10,000 cash-settled RSUs that vests only in the event that a change-in-control of our company occurs during a specified period.
+In March 2015, each of our non-employee directors were awarded 10,000 cash-settled RSUs that will vest only if a change-in-control of our company occurs during the five-year period beginning on the first day of our second quarter of fiscal 2015 through the last day of our first quarter of 2020.
+These RSUs may only be settled in cash, based on the stock price of our common stock on the date of the completion of a change-in-control of our company, if any.
 Each cash-settled RSU is the economic equivalent of one share of common stock.